Udāna 4.1

 Saddhāya ca vatamhā agārasmā anagāriyaṁ pabbajitā.

-I’ve gone forth from the lay life to homelessness out of faith,
+I’ve gone forth out of faith from the lay life to homelessness out of faith,

 Atha ca panimehi tīhi pāpakehi akusalehi vitakkehi anvāsattā, seyyathidaṁ—